 - Uber tried to cover up a data breach that involved 57 million records by paying the hackers $100,000 to delete the data they had confiscated

-Although the discovery of an unauthorized port scan may initially only involve a technical response, an incident response of a full-blown data breach does not rest solely on the backs of the IT and Security departments.
+Although the discovery of an unauthorized port scan may initially only involve a technical response, an incident response (IR) of a full-blown data breach does not rest solely on the backs of the information technology (IT) and Security departments.
 The responsibility for a data breach goes all the way to the top levels of an organization and it is C-level management that will be the face of a company’s IR.
 There should also be a predefined IR Team that will know to go into crisis level management and begin overseeing the required steps outlined in the IRP.
-This team will be highly dependent on the efforts of IT and cybersecurity personnel to carry out the outlined strategies to determine the scope severity of an attack.
+This team will be highly dependent on the efforts of IT and cyber security personnel to carry out the outlined strategies to determine the scope severity of a cyber attack.
 The contact information and roles of any outside personnel such as public relation or legal teams must be included as well.

 You only have one bite at the apple once a data breach has occurred so it is imperative to be fully prepared to act confidently, quickly and decisively.
 In the end, a data breach is no different from any other type of emergency – those who are prepared will best prevail.